Working with multi-camera live/studio scripts & rundowns!World's smartest entertainment scripts! Sign up if you haven't already!

 STEP 2: Rundown settings - select your content

-On the script setting page, start with adding a title, and then decide which information your rundown should contain.
+On the script setting page, start with adding a title, and – if you like – script notes that are shown between the title and the rundown, then decide which information your rundown should contain.
+At the end of this section you will see all options in the rundown.

 Settings for the rundown